zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax04.md

    for the validation.
 3. If any label in the hostname does not contain a-z or 0-9 this test case fails.
-4. If any label of the hostname is longer than 63 characters, this test case fails.
-5. If the hostname is longer than 255 characters including separators, this test case fails.
-6. If the rightmost label (the TLD) contains only digits, this test case fails.
+4. If the rightmost label (the TLD) contains only digits, this test case fails.
-7. If there is a hyphen ('-') in position 3 and 4 of the label, and the prefix is not xn (used for internationalization), this test case fails.
+5. If there is a hyphen ('-') in position 3 and 4 of the label, and the prefix is not xn (used for internationalization), this test case fails.

 ### Outcome(s)

-If any of the steps 3 to 7 in the ordered description of this test case fails, the whole test case fails.
+If any of the steps 3 to 5 in the ordered description of this test case fails, the whole test case fails.

 ### Special procedural requirements